-Every year, the Cell & Gene Meeting on the Mesa invites the submission of abstracts that report new research developments in the areas of cell biology, gene therapy, stem cell medicine, regenerative medicine or ethical and regulatory issues.
+Every year, the Cell & Gene Meeting on the Mesa invites the submission of abstracts that report new research developments in the areas of stem cell biology, gene therapy, genome editing, stem cell medicine, regenerative medicine or ethical and regulatory issues.
 Abstracts are welcome from physicians, scientists, researchers and trainees in all sectors, including academia, industry, government and education.